stimulusreflex/cable_ready/docs/setup.md

 {% endcode-tabs %}

 {% hint style="info" %}
 By default, CableReady will emit a warning to the console log if it cannot find a DOM element matching the specified selector.
-If you would prefer to silently ignore operations on elements that don't exist, CableReady.perform accepts an options object as a second parameter: `CableReady.perform(data.operations, { processMissing: false })`
+If you would prefer to silently ignore operations on elements that don't exist, CableReady.perform accepts an options object as a second parameter: `CableReady.perform(data.operations, { emitMissingElementWarnings: false })`
 {% endhint %}